Roborock Robot Vacuum Review

-Eventually, I purchased the Xiaomi 2nd Generation robot vacuum because it had by far the best reviews on the market and outperformed the popular and more expensive Rooma 980 and Neato D7 robot vacuums in every test imaginable.
+Eventually, I purchased the Roborock robot vacuum because it had by far the best reviews on the market and outperformed the popular and more expensive Rooma 980 and Neato D7 robot vacuums in every test imaginable.

 It seems like I’m not the only one who loves the idea of a self-cleaning home, because when I unboxed this guy on my Instagram stories, I got so many questions and messages from you guys!
 I wanted to give it some time and really test it out before writing a review.

-Today I’m sharing the good, the bad and everything you should know about the Xiaomi robot vacuum.
+Today I’m sharing the good, the bad and everything you should know about the Roborock robot vacuum.

 Or, jump straight to a section: